 I’ll be first to admit gardening is hard work.
 Over the years, the man of the mower has put in sweat and toiled to draw forth an edible bounty.
 Working the land has revealed a great deal about previous land use.
 Charred wood, metal farm implements and building debris have been unearthed in random areas.
-As a result, we test for pH and plant available nutrients before any work is done.
+As a result, before major work is done, we test for pH and plant available nutrients.
 Soil testing is appropriate to determine if soil fertility levels (and pH) are adequate for vegetables.

 The above is one example of “many hands make light work.”
 Swapping vegetables, plants and seeds is a side-benefit.

 Low-lying areas that hold water